Upcoming Sessions

 - Strategic Decision Making in Financial Markets: Rational Thinking and Behavioral Biases

-- Crafting Strategies and Leading People
+- Crafting Strategies and Engaging People

 - Understanding Owners and Stakeholders